bodrick/awesome/README.md

 *   [dqbd/tiktoken](https://github.com/dqbd/tiktoken) - JS port and JS/WASM bindings for openai/tiktoken
 *   [Flexget/Flexget](https://github.com/Flexget/Flexget) - The official FlexGet repository
 *   [RVC-Boss/GPT-SoVITS](https://github.com/RVC-Boss/GPT-SoVITS) - 1 min voice data can also be used to train a good TTS model! (few shot voice cloning)
-*   [myshell-ai/OpenVoice](https://github.com/myshell-ai/OpenVoice) - Instant voice cloning by MyShell.
+*   [myshell-ai/OpenVoice](https://github.com/myshell-ai/OpenVoice) - Instant voice cloning by MIT and MyShell.
 *   [abi/screenshot-to-code](https://github.com/abi/screenshot-to-code) - Drop in a screenshot and convert it to clean code (HTML/Tailwind/React/Vue)
-*   [Agenta-AI/agenta](https://github.com/Agenta-AI/agenta) - The all-in-one LLM developer platform: prompt management, evaluation, human feedback, and deployment all in one place.
 *   [pre-commit/pre-commit](https://github.com/pre-commit/pre-commit) - A framework for managing and maintaining multi-language pre-commit hooks.
 *   [Sanster/IOPaint](https://github.com/Sanster/IOPaint) - Image inpainting tool powered by SOTA AI Model.
 Remove any unwanted object, defect, people from your pictures or erase and replace(powered by stable diffusion) any thing on your pictures.
 *   [huggingface/optimum](https://github.com/huggingface/optimum) - 🚀 Accelerate training and inference of 🤗 Transformers and 🤗 Diffusers with easy to use hardware optimization tools